Improving Visual Representation Learning through Perceptual Understanding: Introduction

-By introducing a perceptual loss term which ties the feature maps learnt by the decoder network in charge of reconstructing image patches and an adversarial discriminator, trained to distinguish between reconstructed and original images, we provide richer image-level supervision during training.
-This we find results in learnt representations which better capture details of the scene layout and object boundaries (see Figure~\ref{fig:attn_maps}) without explicit supervision or the use of hand-engineered inductive biases.
-Unlike previous work, we do not require a pre-trained network to define perceptual similarity, as we learn the concept of perceptual similarity dynamically by comparing to the discriminator network.
+In this paper, we build upon MAE and ask how we can move beyond the implicit conditioning of high masking ratios to explicitly incorporate the learning of higher-order `semantic' features into the learning objective.
+To do this, we focus on introducing scene-level information by adding a perceptual loss term~\cite{Johnson2016Perceptual}.
+This works by constraining feature map similarity with a second pre-trained network, a technique which has been shown empirically in the generative modelling literature to improve perceptual reconstruction quality~\cite{zhang2018perceptual}.
+In addition, this also provides a mechanism to incorporate relevant scene-level cues contained in the second network (which could be \emph{e.g.}\ a strong ImageNet classifier or a pre-trained language-vision embedding).

-Once we have introduced adversarial training to the loss, we also explore how developments of this loss, such as the use of multi-scale gradients~\cite{progressive_gans} and adaptive discriminator augmentation~\cite{Karras2020ada} can lead to a further qualitative improvement in the object-centricness of the learnt representations.
-We hypothesise that the issues that these methods were designed to overcome, such as mode collapse during adversarial training and incomplete learning of the underlying data distribution, are strongly related to the overfitting on low-level image features observed in the masked image modelling literature.
+One of the benefits of MAE is that it can rapidly learn strong representations using only self-supervision from the images in the target pre-training set.
+To maintain this property, we introduce a second idea: tying the features not with a separate network, but with an adversarial discriminator trained in parallel to distinguish between real and generated images.
+Both ideas combined result in not only a lower reconstruction error, but also learnt representations which better capture details of the scene layout and object boundaries (see Figure~\ref{fig:attn_maps}) without either explicit supervision or the use of hand-engineered inductive biases.

-The methods we develop result in more accurate reconstruction of masked image patches as measured by a range of perceptual metrics (PSNR, SSIM, Inception Score (IS)~\cite{NIPS2016_8a3363ab}, Frechet Inception Distance (FID)~\cite{10.5555/3295222.3295408}).
-More consequentially, this translates directly into a consistent boost in performance over previous methods over a range of downstream tasks without additional pre-trained models or data.
+Finally, we build on these results and show that techniques from the generative modelling literature such as multi-scale gradients~\cite{progressive_gans} and adaptive discriminator augmentation~\cite{Karras2020ada} can lead to further improvements in the learnt representation, and this also translates into a further boost in performance across downstream tasks.
+We hypothesise that the issues that these methods were designed to overcome, such as mode collapse during adversarial training and incomplete learning of the underlying data distribution, are related to overfitting on low-level image features.